Ganga Singh: Early life

+Career

+Ganga Singh served in China during the Boxer Rebellion of 1900.
+He was an Honorary Aide-de-camp to the Prince of Wales when he visited the United Kingdom for the Coronation in 1902, and later served him again when he became King George V, the King-Emperor, in 1910.
+During the First World War, he commanded the Bikaner Camel Corps, which served in France, Egypt, and Palestine.
+A Member of the Central Recruiting Board for India, 1917, he represented India at the Imperial War Conference 1917, the Imperial War Cabinet, and the Paris Peace Conference of 1919.

+As a sovereign ruler, in 1913 he announced the establishment of a Representative Assembly.
+In 1922, he established a High Court, with a Chief Justice and two sub-judges, giving it a charter of powers.
+Bikaner was the first State in the Rajputana Agency of princely states to take such a step.

 A life insurance and Endowment Assurance Scheme was introduced for the benefit of the employees.
 Also, facilities of a saving bank were made available to the people.
-He was one of the first rulers to introduce through legislation a Sharda Act by which child marriages were stopped.
+He was one of the first rulers to introduce through legislation a Sharda Act by which child marriages ended.

 He had a personal gun salute of 17-guns granted in 1918 and a permanent local gun salute of 19-guns granted in 1921.
-He was an Honorary ADC to the Prince of Wales when he visited the United Kingdom for the Coronation in 1902, later serving him when he became His Majesty King George V, the King-Emperor, in 1910.
-A Member of the Central Recruiting Board-India 1917, he represented India at the Imperial War Conference 1917, the Imperial War Cabinet and the Paris Peace Conference 1919 and was Chancellor of the Indian Chamber of Princes from 1920–26.
+He was Chancellor of the Indian Chamber of Princes from 1920 to 1926.
 He also represented India as a delegate at the fifth session of the League of Nations in 1924.

-As well, the Maharaja served as Patron of Benares Hindu University and Sri Bharat Dharam Mahamandal, as Vice-President of East India Association and the Royal Colonial Institute, a Member of the Indian Gymkhana Club and of the Indian Army Temperance Association, the General Council of Mayo and Daly Colleges, the Indian Society of Oriental Art, the Indian Society-London, the Bombay Natural History Society, and was the first Member of the Indian Red Cross Society.
+As well, the Maharaja served as Patron of Benares Hindu University and Sri Bharat Dharam Mahamandal, as vice-president of East India Association and the Royal Colonial Institute, a Member of the Indian Gymkhana Club and of the Indian Army Temperance Association, the General Council of Mayo and Daly Colleges, the Indian Society of Oriental Art, the Indian Society-London, the Bombay Natural History Society, and was the first Member of the Indian Red Cross Society.
 Singh was a famous Indian freemason in his time.

 He was also the third Chairman of the Indian Public Schools Society (The Doon School) from 1929 to 1930.